How to Keep Your HVAC System Working Efficiently

 ENERGY STAR smart thermostats can be controlled remotely, so if you forget to change the thermostat before you leave for vacation, it can be adjusted from anywhere you have a cellular connection.

 Each product uses slightly different features to help homeowners save energy, so do your research, and choose the ENERGY STAR certified smart thermostat that's right for you.

 In houses with forced-air heating and cooling systems, air is distributed through the house’s ducts.
 In a typical house, however, about 20 to 30 percent of the air that moves through the duct system is lost due to leaks, holes, and poorly connected ducts.
 The result is higher utility bills and difficulty keeping the house comfortable, no matter what temperature you set your thermostat to.

 If you choose to seal your own ducts, start by sealing air leaks using mastic sealant or metal tape and insulating all the ducts that you can access (such as those in attics, crawlspaces, unfinished basements, and garages).
 Never use duct tape, as it is not long-lasting.
 Also, make sure that the connections at vents and registers are well-sealed where they meet the floors, walls, and ceiling.

 Many homeowners choose to work with a professional contractor for duct improvement projects.
 Most heating and cooling equipment contractors also repair ductwork.

 If your heating and cooling equipment is more than 10 years old and you are noticing telltale signs of system failure, now may be the time to consider a replacement.
-Depending on where you live, replacing your old heating and cooling system with one that’s earned the ENERGY STAR can save you more than $160 annually.
+Depending on where you live, replacing your old heating and cooling system with one that’s earned the ENERGY STAR can save you nearly $140 annually.
 ENERGY STAR’s Heating and Cooling Guide can help you navigate an equipment upgrade.